vascolleitao/las/README.md

 SKL can activate multiple layers at the same time.
 This makes hybrid layers of parallelization possible, like OpenMP and MPI (not yet!).
 This makes SKL a very flexible and portable algorithmic library.

-SKL started as my master's thesis: “Padrões arquitecturais e de desenho para apliacações paralelas / Architectural and design patterns for parallel applications”, oriented by Prof. Dr. João Luís Ferreira Sobral.
+SKL started as my master's thesis: “Padrões arquitecturais e de desenho para aplicações paralelas / Architectural and design patterns for parallel applications”, oriented by Prof. Dr. João Luís Ferreira Sobral.
 The aim of the dissertation was to give HPC/parallel applications a better architecture.
 SKL is an algorithmic skeleton library implementing the skeletons with multiple layers of parallelization.
 This is a fork of the original private project and is still being developed.

 <p align="right">(<a href="#top">back to top</a>)</p>